 Within the field of NCCA-approved personal training programs, there are still many choices.
 Here’s a selection of certification bodies from which you can choose:

 It’s important to note that some programs offer instruction primarily online, while others include options to prepare for exams and attend workshops in person.
-Choosing the most effective accreditation program will depend on your preferred learning style and schedule, so be sure to research what each course entails before signing up.
+As you consider accreditation options, think about which learning style works best for you.
+Finding a course that fits your schedule will make your chances of success that much better.